About the Chamber

 - Policy and advocacy locally with the Township of Muskoka Lakes and provincially and federally through its membership in the Ontario Chamber of Commerce and Canadian Chamber of Commerce

 The Muskoka Lakes Chamber of Commerce serves the Township of Muskoka Lakes and Wahta Mohawk Territory in Muskoka and businesses doing business within the Chamber’s geographic area.

-Muskoka Lakes Chamber of Commerce will endeavour to improve economic prosperity in the Township of Muskoka Lakes through connectivity, education, and advocacy for our membership
+Muskoka Lakes Chamber of Commerce endeavours to improve economic prosperity in the Township of Muskoka Lakes through connectivity, education, and advocacy for our membership

 Muskoka Lakes Chamber of Commerce serves the Muskoka Lakes community, driving economic prosperity by connecting with our members to benefit, promote and support their businesses.